Speak to almost any salesperson or marketer and they will tell you that the secret to sales and marketing success is benefits.

-The guy behind him, however, strolls up wearing a very well-fitted, grey Hugo Boss suit which has clearly been tailored.
+He’s wearing a very well-fitted, grey Hugo Boss suit which has clearly been tailored.

-His black boots are so shiny, the bouncers can see their big ugly bald heads in the reflection.
+His black boots are so shiny, the bouncers can see their ugly bald heads in the reflection.

 His facial hair is perfectly groomed, he’s clean as a whistle and smells like the most expensive aftershave money can buy.